vbanuelo/moestavern/docs/README.md

     -This page is dedicated to all those that have wronged Moe in some way.
     - Although Moe wants to restrict Homer at all times, other than Barney, Homer is Moe's best customer.
 One could say Homer is his best friend.
     -This number of entries will increase as Moe decides who he will no longer allow in his tavern.

+Formatting ideas for this markdown file pulled from markdownguide.org.